Explore health content from A to Z.

 Poor growth because the diseased liver can’t absorb fat normally.

 Rickets, a disease that causes low bone density (not enough tissue in the bone).
 Liver disease is a cause of rickets.
-Signs of rickets include being bowlegged and having ribs that stick out under the skin.
+Signs of rickets include weakness in infants, or, in older children, being bowlegged or having ribs that feel very bumpy where they meet the sternum or breastbone.

 Weight loss because the liver can’t help the body use fat normally.